tradingview-pine-seeds/docs/data_tutorial.md

 2. In your repository, open *Actions* and check if the *Check data* action finished successfully.
 3. In the main repository, open *Actions* and check if the *Upload data* action finished successfully.
 4. In the main repository, go to *Pull requests* and check that the pull request was merged automatically.
-    If it was not merged automatically check the action logs for validation warnings and errors.
+    If it was not merged automatically, check the *Conversation* tab in your pull request for validation warnings or errors.
 5. Open your symbol on the chart.
 Note that it can take a while before data can be displayed.

 ## Remove symbol and data